Fusion1013/AvasarVault/Major Locations/Elisus/Ohkyr Dominion/Ohkyr Dominion Overview.md

 # Overview
 Ohkyr is a coastal nation occupying the northern coasts of [[Elisus Overview|Elisus]], bordering the [[City-State of Drufali Overview|City-State of Drufali]] as well as [[Storms Reach Overview|Storms Reach]].
 Its capital is [[Chalayan, The city of a Thousand Rivers]].
 The nation is a Polytheocratic Republic, with a majority of the population dedicated to [[Merstur - the Unbroken Tide]], or [[Ogrun - the Scarlet Champion]].
 Ohkyr is a nation known for its powerful militia and navy, known as [[The Sanctified Host]].
 # History
 The nation has a rocky history, riddled with corruption and greed within the top levels of the institution.
+The [[Ohkyr Dominion Overview|Ohkyr Dominion]] was officially formed in 212 APC, though the cities and people living there have existed for far longer.
+Before [[Ohkyr Dominion Overview|Ohkyr]] was formed the area was home to a number City-States, warring to each claim the gods' favour.

+This conflict lasted until the 2nd century, when [[High Priest Varlen of the Shattered River]] forged an unprecedented alliance with [[Warlord Kezrah Ironwake]], uniting the rival faiths of [[Merstur - the Unbroken Tide|Merstur]] and [[Ogrun - the Scarlet Champion|Ogrun]].
+This accord became known as [[The Concord of Salt and Steel]].

+To cement this unity, this alliance of faith, the two commissioned a citadel for the city of [[Chalayan, The city of a Thousand Rivers|Chalayan]], where faith and governance could exist together.
+The citadel became known as [[Chalayan, The city of a Thousand Rivers#The Hall of Echoes|The Hall of Echoes]].
 # Religion

 # Major Cities